 It lives in multiple business systems that make up your sales and marketing tech stack including CRM, email and calendar platforms, marketing automation systems, phone, conversational applications, and more.

 Sales leaders can look at this information to determine the true status of a deal.
-For example, if they see a rep has sent numerous emails back and forth with a client and the client has opened several attachments within those emails, as well as attended several meetings with the rep, the sales leader can ascertain that the deal is progressing well and is on target to close, therefore no need to spend time discussing it.
+For example, if they see that a rep has sent numerous emails back and forth with a client and the client has opened several attachments within those emails, as well as attended several meetings with the rep, the sales leader can ascertain that the deal is progressing well and is on target to close, therefore no need to spend time discussing it.
 On the other hand, lots of email activity from the rep with no response from the prospect might require more attention and support from the manager to see if the deal has legs and what can be done to accelerate it.

 Sales activity data gives both reps and managers complete visibility into each deal and what to do about it.
 As managers, it can also help you coach and hire.
 Here's how:

-When pieced together, sales activity data provides a snapshot of sales reps’ activities leading up to a closed won deal.
-That’s why Clari automatically captures and logs every sales activity and customer engagement signal and associated it with the right account and opportunity.
+When pieced together, sales activity data provides a snapshot of sales reps' activities leading up to a closed won deal.
+That's why Clari automatically captures and logs every sales activity and customer engagement signal and associates it with the right account and opportunity.
 This allows sales leaders to hold more productive 1:1s with their team in the following scenarios: